 The team specifically chose the Polyfresko G system due to its patented CURE Technology.
 This innovative thin film technology offers enhanced performance benefits that include UV stabilization, granule adhesion, high reflectivity, scuff resistance, and stain resistance — all of which make the roof system particularly robust and durable for many years to come.

 Become a Registered Polyglass Contractor like Wilson Pacific Roofing

 The Polyglass Contractor Program is a three-tiered program that offers rewards for contractors who install high-quality Polyglass roof systems.
-Member contractors enjoy a range of benefits that include “Q Rewards” points (redeemable for travel, merchandise, and more), a listing on Polyglass’ contractor search page, and access to the enhanced educational benefits of Polyschool.
+Member contractors enjoy a range of benefits that include “Club Premio” points (redeemable for travel, merchandise, and more), a listing on Polyglass’ contractor search page, and access to the enhanced educational benefits of Polyschool.
 Wilson Pacific Roofing is an award-winning Quantum Contractor under the program.
 To apply to become a Registered Polyglass Contractor, click here.

 Polyglass is an industry-leading company that provides an extensive line of roofing systems and products to address a wide range of roofing challenges.
 To learn more, contact us here.